Skip to main content

 How do Phoenix and Microsoft launches its own AI deployment company with $2.5 billion commitment price?

-Phoenix is open-source; Microsoft launches its own AI deployment company with $2.5 billion commitment is freemium.
-Both have a free tier.
+Phoenix is open-source; Microsoft launches its own AI deployment company with $2.5 billion commitment is contact.
+Only Phoenix has a free tier.

 Does Phoenix or Microsoft launches its own AI deployment company with $2.5 billion commitment expose a developer API?